MarkHoeber/tools-tech-syllabus/source/css.rst

 .. note::  In the upper left of the video, you'll see a playlist icon.
 This indicates the video is part of a series.
 Click the icon to open the list of videos in the series.
-View each one.
+View at least the first two.

 .. youtube:: nV9PLPFTnkE